23andMe/Yamale/README.md

 - `include('person')`

 ### Field Names in Constraints
-Constraints can now access the field name they're validating, enabling more descriptive error messages.
+Constraints can access the field name they're validating, enabling descriptive error messages.
 This is particularly useful for custom constraints that need to provide field-specific messages.

 Example of a custom constraint using field names: